 As far as elevators, they can get really crowded.
 Here’s a post I wrote about elevator etiquette that will have you going up and down in style!

 3. Oops, I’m sorry!
 If you accidentally bump into someone, say something that clarifies that you had no intention of doing so.
 “Oh no!
 Please excuse me.
 I’m sorry I bumped into you.”
 PS: For bonus points, say this even if they bumped into YOU and didn’t apologize.
-It shows them how to be gracious — a lesson I hope they will take to heart.
+It shows them how to be gracious — a lesson I maybe they will take to heart.

 4. A Large Part of The Etiquette of Christmas Shopping is To Extend the Gift of Grace!
 Be patient with store associates.
 I worked in retail management for a national chain department store for twelve years.
 I know that less than one-half of one percent of the associates on the sales floor and at the cash register are rude on purpose.
 (The few who slipped in while the store was in a hiring frenzy are let go when their true nature is discovered.)
 The number of sales associates in a store increases by up to 35 percent from November 15 to January 10.